Protecting Open Space in

 We appreciate your interest and support for preserving and protecting open space lands in Central Connecticut.
 We've developed this website to chronicle our work and share important information with you.

-The Berlin Land Trust is a member and wholeheartedly supports these fine organizations:
+The Berlin Land Trust is a member and wholeheartedly supports the work of these fine organizations:

 News & Announcements: